muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 such "character strings" using the **Text** possrep.
 However, such data can still be conveyed using other means such as MUON's **Array**+**Integer**.

-## Nesting / Attribute Name List

-A **Nesting** value is an arbitrarily-large nonempty ordered collection of attribute names, intended for referencing an entity in a multi-level namespace, such as nested **Tuple** may implement.

 # COLLECTIVE PRIMARY DATA TYPE POSSREPS

 ## Pair